Uniform convergence of the Fleming-Viot process in a hard killing metastable case: Introduction

 It is shown in \cite{LelievreLeBris} that, under some mild assumptions on $U$ and $D$, the process \eqref{descente} admits a unique QSD, that we will denote by $\nu_{\infty}^{\varepsilon}$.
 It is also proven that there is convergence for all initial condition of the law of the process conditioned on its survival toward this QSD, namely, for all $\mu\in\mathcal M^1(D)$,

-The fact that the process is killed when it exits a domain is classically referred to as a \emph{hard killing} case, by contrast with the \emph{soft killing} case where the process is killed at a smooth rate, as in \cite{journel20}.
+The fact that the process is killed when it exits a domain is classically referred to as a \emph{hard killing} case, by contrast with the \emph{soft killing} case where the process is killed according to a inhomogeneous Poisson process, as in \cite{journel20}.

 The present work is concerned with the question of sampling the QSD $\nu_{\infty}^{\varepsilon}$.
 More precisely, in practice, the QSD is approximated by the empirical measure of a system of interacting particles, called a Fleming-Viot (FV) process, at stationarity.
 This FV process is defined informally as follows: for a given $N$, let $X^1,\dots,X^N$ be $N$ independent diffusions until one of them reaches $\partial D$.
 The diffusion that has been killed then branches onto one of the $N-1$ remaining ones, chosen uniformly at random.
 In very general settings, it is known that if the initial condition consists in $N$ independent random variables distributed according to a common law $\mu$, then for any time $t\geqslant 0$, we have: